AmeyMittal/MLOPS_Project/README.md

 1. Brightspace (Contains Video lectures)
 2. NPTEL (University Learning system in India which contains a plethora of live video classes)

+Target Audience: The primary audience for this system is students—particularly those engaged in online or remote education via EdTech platforms, learning management systems (LMS), and educational apps.

 Status Quo in Existing Services : Students must watch long, dense lecture videos to find relevant content, making learning inefficient.
 They often take notes, rewatch segments, or use external tools, leading to wasted time, cognitive overload, and missed information.

 Value Added by the Machine Learning System: Our system lets students skip full lectures and get instant answers via an LLM-powered chatbot.

 Key Benefits:
 * Saves Time – Query specific concepts instantly.